 Tell me more about that.

-When I started working there, it was really about big events and big characters in the social scene– people like André Balazs and brands like Chanel.
-I helped establish a more institutional arts division – where we worked with more museums. commercial galleries, institutional nonprofits, things like that – on a strategic basis.
-Eventually though, I left to start Cultural Counsel.
-And I realised what I really wanted to do.
-I wanted to work more directly with artists.
-I wanted to work more in philanthropy, with organisations that supported artists directly – like universities and museums.
-I wanted to get more grounded in that; that’s what I was interested in.
+When I started working there, it was really about big events and big characters in the social scene – people like André Balazs and brands like Chanel.
+I helped establish a more institutional arts division where we worked with more museums. commercial galleries, and institutional nonprofits on a strategic basis.
+Eventually, I left to start Cultural Counsel.
+I realized what I really wanted to do.
+I wanted to work more in philanthropy, with organisations that supported artists directly, like universities and museums.
+I wanted to get more grounded in that.

 How did you first get interested in working with artists?